hatemr/Automatic-Writing-Editor/README.md

 # Business Problem
 Clear and effective communication is hard.
 Especially in a business with complex goals and shifting demands.
 That's why I am building a writing editor, to automatically grade one's writing.
 This tool aims to help people write reports in clear, concise prose.

-## Plan
-* Start with TFIDF approaches.
-Get a simple working model, then deploy using Flask+AWS.
-* After the model is deployed online, refine the model and try fancier NLP techniques, like LSTMs, then add attention.

 ## Progress
 * __9/25/19__: learned about tf-idf approaches.
 Notes here: [TFIDF.md](notes/TFIDF.md).
   * tf-idf is a method for embedding documents.
 I could feed in the document embeddings as features to predict the essay scores.
 This seems straightforward.
 Where is a tf-idf implementation?
 How do I pre-process the text to feed in in the right form?